bmeaut/grainautline/docs/usermanual.md

 * Inverted mode shows the unselected blobs with green.
 This may be useful if you want to see the current blob in full details on the original image, but you still want to know where its boundaries are.
 * Complex mode is like the inverted, but it also shows the border lines with red.
 This allows you to see the border lines even inside the currently selected blob.

-You can change between these modes by pressing F8.
+You can change between these modes by pressing F9.

 ### Selecting blobs

 There are two ways to select blobs:

 * Ctrl + Left click always toggles the selection of the blob under the mouse.
-* If enabled (toggled by F9), if the right mouse button is pressed, the blob under the mouse will be the single selected one.
+* If enabled (toggled by F8), if the right mouse button is pressed, the blob under the mouse will be the single selected one.
 This allows you fast selection, but does not allow multiple blobs to be selected at the same time.
+* S: Selects all blobs
+* U: Unselects all blobs

 ### Best practices